Post

 1. Create a Google Apps Script project and name it

-Go to Project Settings → Check “Show ‘appsscript.json’ manifest file in editor” to display the “appsscript.json” metadata file.
+Go to Project Settings → check “Show ‘appsscript.json’ manifest file in editor” to make the “appsscript.json” metadata file appear.

-1. Refer to my open source project files and create all files according to the example, then copy the content directly.
+1. Refer to my open source project files, create all files following the examples, and blindly copy the content over.

 Stupid, but no choice.